 So our challenge is simple.
 We have to do for future generations what past generations did for us.
 They were substantially poorer than we are, but they built – and paid for – a way for the American Dream to be attainable for us.
 We need to do the same for our kids and grandkids.

-Creating a pathway to the American Dream is one of Blue Jean Nation’s five aims.
+Creating a pathway to the American Dream for young people is essential.
 Turning this aspiration into reality requires us to commit to extending the promise of free public education for everyone all the way through college.

 How to do it, how soon it can be done, and how this critical investment will be made is what our elected representatives should be debating.